eimenhmdt/autoresearcher/README.md

 If this vision excites you, we invite you to contribute to the project.
 Start by joining our [Discord server](https://discord.gg/PnQDR5h9) and discussing your ideas with our community.

+## Documentation

+Documentation for the package is available [here](https://eimenhmdt.github.io/autoresearcher/).

 ## Installation

 Install the package using pip: